Australia’s eastern Sunshine Coast stretches from the major city of Brisbane up to the Great Sandy National Park.

 Whether you’re planning a family-friendly vacation, a romantic getaway, or an adrenaline-fueled adventure, you’re bound to find something to do in this tourist-friendly area of the Great Down Under.

-Here are five of the most interesting things to see on your journey through the fabulous Sunshine Coast:
+Here are some of the most interesting things to see on your journey through the fabulous Sunshine Coast:

 Schedule a Few Days on Fraser Island